 instructor may reduce the weight of that exam and weight the other

-If a student does not demonstrate a minimal level of competence in
+If a student does not complete, with satisfactory grades, most of the

 F or NC in the class.

 CR/NC grading may be requested only by filing a form in MSR by

 |Class participation, pop quizzes, extra credit, etc